ONSdigital/design-system/README.md

 ## Run visual regression tests

-To run visual regression (VR) tests on pull requests using our VR testing tool [percy.io](https://percy.io) you must include `[test-visual]` in your commit message e.g. `git commit -m "Update button border width [test-visual]".
+To run visual regression (VR) tests on pull requests using our VR testing tool [percy.io](https://percy.io) you must include `[test-visual]` in your commit message e.g. `git commit -m "Update button border width [test-visual]"`.
 This prevents unnecessary builds and saves the limited quota we have available.

 ## Build